Scripture: Matthew 23:1-12

 1 Then said Jesus to the crowds and to his disciples, 2 "The scribes and the Pharisees sit on Moses' seat; 3 so practice and observe whatever they tell you, but not what they do; for they preach, but do not practice.
 4 They bind heavy burdens, hard to bear, and lay them on men's shoulders; but they themselves will not move them with their finger.
 5 They do all their deeds to be seen by men; for they make their phylacteries broad and their fringes long, 6 and they love the place of honor at feasts and the best seats in the synagogues, 7 and salutations in the market places, and being called rabbi by men.
 8 But you are not to be called rabbi, for you have one teacher, and you are all brethren.
 9 And call no man your father on earth, for you have one Father, who is in heaven.
 10 Neither be called masters, for you have one master, the Christ.
 11 He who is greatest among you shall be your servant; 12 whoever exalts himself will be humbled, and whoever humbles himself will be exalted.

-Meditation: Does your practice match your talk?
-Jesus scolds the scribes and Pharisees, the religious leaders of the Jews, for their showy practices.
+Meditation: Who doesn't desire the praise and respect of others?
+We want others to see us at our best with all of our strengths and achievements - rather than at our worst with all of our faults and shortcomings.
+God sees us as we truly are - sinners and beggars always in need of his mercy, help, and guidance.
+Jesus warned the scribes and Pharisees, the teachers and rulers of Israel, to teach and serve their people with humility and sincerity rather than with pride and self-promotion.
+They went to great lengths to draw attention to their religious status and practices.
 In a way they wanted to be good models of observant Jews.
-See how well we observe all the ritual rules and regulations of our religion!
-In their misguided zeal for religion they sought respect and honor for themselves rather than for God and for his word.
-They wanted the people to treat them as great teachers and rulers.
-They, unfortunately, made the practice of their faith a burden rather than a joy for the people they were supposed to serve.
+"See how well we observe all the ritual rules and regulations of our religion!"
+In their misguided zeal for religion they sought recognition and honor for themselves rather than for God.
+They made the practice of their faith a burden rather than a joy for the people they were supposed to serve.

 8 Let me hear what God the LORD will

 speak, for he will speak peace to his people, to his saints, to

 those who turn to him in their hearts.

 9 Surely his salvation is at hand for those who fear him, that glory may dwell in our land.